PhonologicalCorpusTools/SLP-AA-old-/docs/source/predefined_handshapes.rst

 3. Conventions for How Predefined Handshapes were Coded
 `````````````````
--- *Note: Kathleen to add/edit this part*
+-- *Note: Kathleen to add to/edit this part*

-The transcription system for hand configurations is based on the system outlined by R. Johnson & S. Lidell (2011, 2012). -- *Put formal citation of article?* --Specific changes to this system were made for the predefined handshapes used in SLPAA.
+The transcription system for the predefined handshapes is based on the system outlined by Johnson & Lidell (2011, 2012).
+Specific changes to this system were made for the predefined handshapes used in SLPAA.
 The conventions are organized in three main parts: I) General Conventions :ref:`general_conventions` II) Baseline Handshapes :ref:`baseline_handshapes` III) Derived Handshapes :ref:`derived_handshapes`

 .. _general_conventions: